Satisfactory Academic Progress

 How we monitor your academic progress

 Your eligibility will be reviewed on an annual basis.
 Each spring after final grades have been posted, the Office of Student Financial Services reviews each undergraduate and graduate financial aid application for satisfactory academic progress.
-You’ll also be evaluated after you submit your FAFSA or after you apply for a private loan or Federal Direct PLUS Loan.
+If you do not have a FAFSA on file at the time of our annual review, you will be evaluated after you submit your FAFSA or after you apply for a private loan.
 You may also request a SAP review at the end of any semester you’re enrolled.

 What happens if you don’t make satisfactory academic progress?